 I will say this: Though many pundits on both sides are touting this as either a clear victory or a clear loss, I think, in the end, it is neither.
 The decision that the SCOTUS handed down today is probably the ruling that was the least destructive of the VRA, considering what many people had been thinking, (namely that Section 4 and 5 would both go the way of the dodo.)
 So the SCOTUS decision today is neither total victory for the right, nor is it an entirely devastating blow for the left.
 It is certainly a setback for voting rights and protection.
 But with Section 5 still in place, there is still room to update the law, possibly in a way that protects more people.
 Unfortunately, the responsibility to update the law lies with Congress.

 So now is not the time to let our collective guard down.
 Voting discrimination happens both in subtle and not-so-subtle ways, and the victims of voter suppression are disproportionately African American and poor.
 As a community of faith, we ought to be concerned with justice, and we ought to be working to make sure that the voices of the poor are not only heard, but are lifted up and protected.
 It is part of Catholic social teaching that there is an obligation to vote, which also means that there has to be an obligation to protect those who are most vulnerable to the potential discrimination.
-But the protection that had been in place has been denied its teeth by the SCOTUS today.
 We need to make certain that there is some protection in place.